Hubrec/projet-mazzy/README.md

 ## License

-This project is open source.
+This project is under a MIT liscence described in the [LICENCE.txt](./LICENCE.txt) on the project.

 ## Project status